-Ahhhh the joys of living in a winter climate.
+Ahhhh the joys of living in a cold-weather climate.
 If you live in a place that experiences strong, cold winters, then you know what I’m talking about.
 Days are short and stepping outside also comes with the realistic expectation that you’re going to see your breath.
 Or, if you’e just taken a shower, witness the instant freezing of your hair.
 These are the days where it seems like you never have quite enough layers on and you make solemn vows to yourself to start looking for homes in Florida or Hawaii.

-When the wind is raging and the snow is falling it can be difficult to make yourself step outside – especially when you give yourself the option of sitting on the couch under a blanket with a warm cup of cocoa and your favorite slippers.
+When the wind is raging and the snow is falling, it can be difficult to make yourself step outside – especially when you give yourself the option of sitting on the couch under a blanket with a warm cup of cocoa and your favorite slippers.

 But getting outside is important during all seasons and doing so – especially during the winter time – is a great way to practice hygge.
 Afterall, Scandinavian countries are known for spending time outside year round – they don’t allow cold weather to get in their way in living life to its fullest!